aurora-mm/INTENT/README.md

 ## Roadmap

 This repository is, mildly said, a work in progress.
 The previous volumes of INTENT (2020-2022) are to be reissued via Default Standard Records (Greece), the 2023 iteration will include six "traditional" volumes released via Mahorka (Bulgaria), and three "sister" projects: "Absichten", "Itapli Ti Bia-Etea" and "uni.Sol_stice".
-INTIS (INTENT Insights) will be updated and moved to this repo, and materials pertaining to the INTENT survey will be available here as well.
+INTIS (INTENT Insights) will be updated and moved to this repo, and materials pertaining to the INTENT survey will be available here, as well as the history of the project.